Definition of Disaggregated Storage

 -

-even if only additional storage or compute capacity is
+adding entire servers even if only additional storage or

 -

-and compute capacities are fixed within each server.
+as storage and compute capacities are fixed within each

 -